 Cheating includes copying another student's work or allowing someone else to copy your work; sharing information about test questions; referring to notes (electronic or others) or documents, or using electronic devices (calculators, etc) when not explicitly permitted.
-Consequences for a student caught cheating may include a reduction of their semester Habits of Scholarship grade, a written reflection, notification of parents/guardians, and a revision of the assessment/assignment or completion of an alternative assessment/assignment.
+Consequences for a student caught cheating may include a reduction of their semester Habits of Scholarship grade, a written reflection, notification of parents/guardians, and a revision of the assessment/assignment, completion of an alternative assessment/assignment, or failing grade on the assignment.
 Additional consequences may include suspension or expulsion.